tainacan/tainacan-wiki/faq.md

 We are a network of researchers and developers that unites scientific knowledge and the implementation of technological solutions in cultural institutions.

-Currently our network gathers researchers from the University of Brasilia (UnB), Federal University of Goiás (UFG) and Brazilian Institute of Information in Science and Technology (IBICT) and also our developers and users from our Tainacan community [(register here)](https://lists.riseup.net/www/subscribe/tainacan).
+Currently, our network gathers researchers from the University of Brasilia (UnB), Federal University of Goiás (UFG) and Brazilian Institute of Information in Science and Technology (IBICT) and also our developers and users from our Tainacan community [(register here)](https://tainacan.discourse.group).

 ### Why is Tainacan free software?